sheuher/Numerics-and-Flow-Simulation-with-Julia/README.md

 # Numerics-and-Flow-Simulation-with-Julia

-This is part of attempt of exercises from coursework Numerics and Flow Simulation offered at the University Duisburg-Essen, by no means sample solutions.
+This is part of attempt of exercises from coursework Numerics and Flow Simulation offered at the University Duisburg-Essen taught in SS2023.

 The ideas of this 'project':
 - familiarize with computaional fluid dynamics, numerics/mathematics